facebook/docusaurus/website/community/5-release-process.md

 The `patch` version number is incremented on bugfixes releases.

-Whenever a new patch version is released, we only publish an exhaustive changelog entry.
+Whenever a new patch version is released, we publish:

+- an exhaustive changelog entry

 ## Versions {#versions}